Grasshopper-Tekla Live Link FAQ

 A: If the Tekla tab doesn’t show up, the link file might be blocked as it’s downloaded from the internet.
 To unblock the file,

 1. Navigate to the folder containing the .gha file.
-For Tekla 2024 it's located the Tekla Structures bin folder, for Tekla 2023 or older it's in the Grasshopper Libraries folder (in Grasshopper, click File > Special Folders > Components Folder).
+Per default this is the Grasshopper Libraries folder (in Grasshopper, click File > Special Folders > Components Folder).
+For version 2024.1.16 and 17, the .gha might be located the Tekla Structures bin folder.

 3. Under the General tab, click on the Unblock button, and click OK.
 (If you don’t see an Unblock button, the file is not blocked.)